dalmo3/cv/README.md

 # Print from web

+- Disable headers and footers

+(On Chrome you shouldn't need to tinker with scale or margins)

 - Set scale to 60
-- Disable headers and footers
-- No margins (or customise to add some top margin on page 2+)
+- No margins